mathematicator-core/numbers/README.md

 Store lots of number types exactly (**integers, decimals, fractions**) and convert them to each other.
 Expressions can be outputted as a **human string** (e.g. `1/2`) or **LaTeX** (e.g. `\frac{1}{2}`).

+It is highly recommended to make sure you have enabled [BCMath](https://www.php.net/manual/en/book.bc.php) or [GMP](https://www.php.net/manual/en/book.gmp.php) extension on your PHP server for much faster calculations.

 ## Installation

 ```bash